 Different kinds of accounts where you can keep your money … and how to use them.
 This is the way I do it.

-bit-card purchases, and online bill paying, everyone should have a “checking account” — despite the fact that many people don’t even have blank checks these days, and the last time I purchased blank checks I probably got enough to last the rest of my life.
+Checking account (for day-to-day expenses).
+Even if it’s only used to fund ATM withdraws, debit-card purchases, and online bill paying, everyone should have a “checking account” — despite the fact that many people don’t even have blank checks these days, Indeed, the last time I purchased blank checks I probably got enough to last the rest of my life.
 A checking account is for your usual day-to-day bills.
 It should have enough money to cover transfers to your savings account (pay yourself first) as well as your regular monthly expenses, such as the rent or mortgage payment, and bills for utilities, groceries, transportation, and other things that you pay for every month.
 Whatever spending comes out of your checking account should be replenished by income coming in.
-(Did you see the post about how money is like a tank of water?)
+(Did you see the post about how the money in your checking account is like a tank of water?)

 In addition to your checking account for expenses that come due every month or more frequently, you should also have separate accounts for expenses that come less often.